TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ### UplinkMessage
 This type of object is constructed dynamically from the message received by the client, so this means some attributes can change from one message to another.
 However here are some constant attributes usually found in UplinkMessage objects:
-* app_id: the application ID to which the device is registered
+* `app_id`: the application ID to which the device is registered
-* dev_id: the ID of the device
+* `dev_id`: the ID of the device
-* port: the port number on which the message was sent
+* `port`: the port number on which the message was sent
-* payload_raw: a buffer which contains the payload in hexadecimal
+* `payload_raw`: a buffer which contains the payload in hexadecimal
-* metadata: this field is another object which contains all the metadata of the message.
+* `metadata`: this field is another object which contains all the metadata of the message.
 Such as: the date, the frequency, the data rate and the list of gateways.

 ## ApplicationClient